References & Citations

 Centers for Disease Control and Prevention, Data Modernization Initiative.

-Key Finding: Machine learning algorithms identify patterns in health data indicating public health threats, leading to improved outbreak detection, faster response times, and enhanced situational awareness.
+Key Finding: Machine learning can help identify patterns in health data that may indicate public health threats, supporting situational awareness when paired with human review.

 View Report →